jrson83/jrson.me/src/posts/2023-01-30_website-speed-and-performance-optimization.md

 ---
-title: 'Website Speed and Performance Optimization Part 1: Metrics & Tools'
+title: 'Website Speed and Performance Optimization: Metrics & Tools'
 excerpt: An insight into the optimization techniques I have applied to my blog.
 date: 2023-01-30 01:00:00
+update: 2023-08-02 19:00:00
 draft: false
 tags:
   - html
   - css
   - javascript
-series:
-  title: Website Speed and Performance Optimization
-  ident: performance
 ---

 I like to give a little insight into the optimization techniques I have applied